suvarnrk/waph-suvarnrk/labs/lab3/README.md

 ### Create a New Database, Database User and Permission

 A new database named WAPH has been created.
-Within this database, a user named 'nakkantm' has been established, and full permissions have been granted to this user account for the WAPH database.
+Within this database, a user named 'suvarnrk' has been established, and full permissions have been granted to this user account for the WAPH database.
 This setup allows the suvarnrk user to perform all operations within the WAPH database, including creating, modifying, and deleting tables, as well as executing queries and managing data.

 ![Database Created](images/2.png)